bhnord/activities/README.md

 The 2025 Japan Festival Boston will once again be hosted at the historic Boston Common on Saturday, April 26th and Sunday, April 27th.
 <a href="https://www.japanfestivalboston.org/2024-festival" target="_blank">info link</a>

+### Earth Celebration!
+Harbor Park​, Pier 5 Boston Navy Yard

+**04/26 11:00AM - 04/26 05:00PM @ 197 8th St**
+Join us for our fourth annual Earth Celebration.
+<a href="https://www.eventbrite.com/e/earth-celebration-harbor-park-pier-5-boston-navy-yard-tickets-1291499572989" target="_blank">info link</a>

+### Earth Day n Night -  A 12 Hour Indie Music, Art & EDM Experience

+**04/26 01:00PM - 04/27 01:00AM @ The Great American Beer Hall**
+Earth Day n Night isn’t just a festival—it’s an immersive celebration of music, local culture, and good vibes featuring headlining artists Ashes To Amber, MELT, Lyndsay Simon, ANATTA, and VO.
+<a href="https://posh.vip/e/earth-day-n-night-experience-2025" target="_blank">info link</a>

 ### 26th Annual Earth Day Charles River Cleanup

 **04/25 10:00AM - 04/26 12:00PM @ Charles River**
 Join us for the 26th year of the Earth Day Charles River Cleanup and give back to the river and parks that are a centerpiece of the community!
 <a href="https://www.charlesrivercleanup.org/registration" target="_blank">info link</a>

-### Earth Day n Night -  A 12 Hour Indie Music, Art & EDM Experience

-**04/26 01:00PM - 04/27 01:00AM @ The Great American Beer Hall**
-Earth Day n Night isn’t just a festival—it’s an immersive celebration of music, local culture, and good vibes featuring headlining artists Ashes To Amber, MELT, Lyndsay Simon, ANATTA, and VO.
-<a href="https://posh.vip/e/earth-day-n-night-experience-2025" target="_blank">info link</a>

 ### FOUND Earth Fest Boston Vintage Market